ephemeralrogue/madalexxx/children of the damned/Notes on the Narrative.md

 - Constituency or congregation?
 What consist wording can I use to describe those who lived in the valley, in the shadow of the temple, under the wings of the Godhead?
 - Ethics discussion in chapter [[21]].
 Should this be discussed sooner?
 If so, when and how?
 - Mythos surrounding the Godhead, along with bitter descriptions of the religiously inclined, need to be resolved.
 On the one hand, the main character addresses the idea that those of a religious bent are hypocritical, whereas in chapter [[21]] there is the discussion that their people emulated the self-control exercised by the Godhead.
+- "Shrine of the Dark" introduced in chapter [[12]] ... change this to something more irreverent.
+Shrine of Radiance.
+Shrine of the Light.
+Shrine of Lightness
+- The ritual to turn survivors into High Clerics is called the Festival of Ascension (chapter [[21]])
 -

+# Notes on Future Narratives
+- Vampire hunters are denoted as Dark Weavers rather than Light Workers.
+Light Workers are those in servitude to the Shrine of Radiance (or whatever the fuck it will be called), whether vampires or their worshippers/constituents/servants.
+Turn the traditional associations of Light and Dark on their heads.